Finding the right therapist is hard enough, let alone one who shares your beliefs and values.

 That's why many people search for therapists who openly share their faith and are trained to provide psychotherapy that incorporates their faith's key elements.
 One such faith-based psychotherapy is Christian counseling.

-Online therapy platforms like Faithful Counseling can help connect Christian therapy seekers to like-minded practitioners who facilitate sessions through a Christian lens.
+Online therapy platforms can help connect Christian therapy seekers to like-minded practitioners who facilitate sessions through a Christian lens.
 These practitioners incorporate prayer, scripture, and relevant faith-based social teachings and values into each session.

 Here are 10 core principles of Christian counseling that can improve your therapy sessions.